snubwoody/cascada/README.md

 Each node has two axes: the main axis and the cross axis.
 The main axis is the axis which content flow along and the cross axis is the axis perpendicular to the cross axis.

+## Layouts

+### Horizontal layout
+This is a layout node that arranges it's content along the x-axis.

 ## Intrinsic size
 Intrinsic size is the size that a layout node wants to be

 For example to have two equally sized nodes in a horizontal node you would give them an intrinsic width of `Flex`.

+### Fixed
+A fixed intrinsic size means that a layout node will be a fixed width or height.
+Fixed sizing is respected by all layout nodes during constraint calculations so, for example, if a layout node has a fixed size of `500.0` then it will be `500.0` no matter what.
+This is useful but can often lead to bugs if misused, in fact most of the errors you encounter will mostly be caused by some fixed node.

+Fixed sizing is most prominently used for text and icons.

+## Example layouts

 ## Comparison to CSS
 - Justify between: There is no justify between, you may use nodes in between and set the flex to 1.